 At the start of the project, we decided to share the project management role, however more than halfway through we realized we had severely over-scoped and were behind on our production goals.
 With the team's consent, I took control of project management for our last few weeks.
 I implemented weekly meetings to see which tasks in the current week were on their way to completion and which were blocked.
 We also took that time to set up our tasks for the following week and schedule any meetings we needed.
 I added a priority column to our task board and as a team we cut the lowest priority tasks, we then took a look at our high priorities and determined which we tasks we had time for.

 Once it came to post-mortem time, I created the schedule and time-boxed our reflection meeting.
 We started at 11am and ended at 6pm.
 We were able to cover everything from our surveys, made time for movement breaks and lunch, AND ended as scheduled!
-I don't have visuals to show off project management, so here's a picture of us celebrating a successful post-mortem process and the completion of our game. <3
+I don't have visuals to show off project management, so here's a picture of us celebrating a successful post-mortem process and the completion of our prototype. <3